 Ms. Yaroslavsky asked Council Members, "Does having the additional information within the specific language of the regulation resolve the issue?"
 Ms. Ehrlich stated that it would be redundant because midwives are required to have a Transfer Plan and are required to inform the client whether or not they carry malpractice insurance.
-She suggested a legislative fix should occur to strengthen the regulation.
+She suggested a legislative fix should occur if the regulation needs strengthening.

 Ms. Yaroslavsky countered by stating if the information was already in law or statute, it would not be redundant to have everything identified in one regulation.
-Ms. Sparrevohn suggested the language should require midwives to provide clients with informed consent documentation and a reference to the Standard of Care for California Licensed Midwives.
+Ms. Sparrevohn suggested the language should combine all the requirements into one informed consent that references the Standard of Care for California Licensed Midwives.

-Dr. Gregg agreed that the additional language would better define the collaborative relationship between physician and licensed midwife.
+Dr. Gregg stated that such a refinement certainly wouldn't hurt, and agreed that the additional language would better define the collaborative relationship between physician and licensed midwife.
 She suggested taking wording from national documentation, and she referenced a collaborative statement that is currently in place with certified nurse midwives who have standardized training.
 Due to the differences in how licensed midwives are trained, doctors are somewhat cautious about involving themselves.
-Physician protocol is to consult or seek assistance with a higher specialist when medical issues outside his/her scope.
+Physician protocol is to consult or seek assistance with a higher specialist when medical issues are outside his/her scope.
 Physicians may touch base immediately with a specialist by phone but then would send the patient to have a face-to-face consult to get a better impression of what is going on.
-She recommended a midwife directed consultative process where the physician and the client/patient see each other face-to-face and then, if necessary, when the patient is transferred.
+She recommended a midwife-directed consultative process where the physician and the client/patient see each other face-to-face and then, if necessary, when the patient is transferred.

-Dr. Byrne felt integrating the language from with the World Health Organization criteria would be very helpful.
+Dr. Byrne felt that the consultation suggestions integrated with the language from the World Health Organization criteria would be very helpful.
 Regarding current regulations, he said there are midwives who want to practice clinically in a safe manner but are having a hard time finding physician supervisors.
 Physicians often are not willing to be supervisors because they do not want to be involved with clinical problems that could have been avoided with earlier contact or be drawn into litigation issues.

-Dr. Byrne suggested that the regulatory changes should not be a one sided relationship where midwives are in agreement and the regulations would not change the paradigm for the doctors.
-Dr. Gregg agreed with this statement.
+Dr. Byrne suggested that the regulatory changes should not be a one-sided relationship where midwives are in agreement and the regulations would not change the paradigm for the doctors.
+Dr. Gregg agreed and stated that, unfortunately, the liability insurers wouldn't sign on in this case.